John1s/CatFlip/README.md

 ### Basic

-For basic authentication create a user using the
+For basic authentication create a user using the endpoint

     POST /api/user

-Then authenticate using
+Then authenticate using the endpoint

     POST /api/auth/login

 ### OpenId

-You login with Open ID enter the details for the identity provider in the appsettings.json file.
+To login with Open ID enter the details for the identity provider in the appsettings.json file.

     "Openid": {
       "Authority": "",